Research Committees (RC) - 5XÉçÇø Research Committees

 To help RCs interact, and to improve their role in allowing them to be heard in the overall 5XÉçÇøcontext, a special Executive sub-committee known as the Committee on Research and Training (CRT) monitoring the activities of RCs was set up in 1979, and the office of Research Committees Liaison Representative was created in 2000.
 Michael Stein was the first RC Liaison Representative for two terms (2000-2006).
 Rainer Eisfeld (University of Osnabrueck, Germany) was the Representative the next two terms (2006-2012), followed by Christ’l De Landtsheer (University of Antwerp, Belgium) (2012-2016), Christian Haerpfer (University of Vienna, Austria) (2016-2018), Domagoj Bebić (University of Zagreb, Croatia) (2018-2021) and Timofey Agarin (Queens University Belfast, Northern Ireland) (2021-2023).
 Since 2023, the position is called RC-EC Liaison.
 The current RC-EC Liaison, elected at the 2023 5XÉçÇøWorld Congress, is Carmelo Cattafi (Tec de Monterrey, Mexico) (2023-2025).

-Further information on 5XÉçÇøRCs may also be obtained from the current RC-EC Liaison: Dr. Carmello Cattafi (rcliaison@ipsa.org).
+Further information on 5XÉçÇøRCs may also be obtained from the current RC-EC Liaison: Dr. Carmelo Cattafi (rcliaison@ipsa.org).

 Recordings of Meetings Between the RC-EC Liaison and RC Chairs